mvngu/haskyll/doc/data_number.md

 ghci> a / b

 <interactive>:3:3: error:
-    • No instance for (Fractional Int) arising from a use of ‘/’
+    * No instance for (Fractional Int) arising from a use of '/'
-    • In the expression: a / b
+    * In the expression: a / b
-      In an equation for ‘it’: it = a / b
+      In an equation for 'it': it = a / b
 ```

 What is going on here?
 The type `Int` does not support integer division?
 In